Compression Socks – You Can Still Be Stylish

-Rising blood pressure is normal
+Rising blood pressure and heart fialure

 Right after my heart attack, I was suffering from extreme fatigue and weakness, even to the point of passing out, especially after a workout.
 I started to read up on vitals and how they should respond to exercise.
 For my condition, my blood pressure should rise with an exercise-induced increased heart rate.
 As they tracked my blood pressure at my max heart rate on the treadmill, my blood pressure was dropping and continued to for the rest of the day.

 A nurse I didn’t get along with barked to me, in her roughest Boston accent, “you need to wear sappart stahkings.”
 Of note – this was a personality clash, and I got along famously with all the other people in cardiac rehab.

 That night I cried; I was mortified.
 It was summer, and now I had to wear white transparent stockings all the time?
 Two months prior, I thought I was in excellent health.
 Now I have stents, the lifevest, talk of a pacemaker and have to add in “sapport stahkings”.
 I was only 42, and I couldn’t take it anymore.